s3781183/Ruby-On-Rails-Final/README.md

-<h1> Task : </h1> Implement a prototype of worldclock, called “Clock+”,which supports multiple time zones.
+<h2> Task :Implement a prototype of worldclock, called “Clock+”,which supports multiple time zones.  </h2>

 This was completed as part of a 12 hour task, as a final submission for the course.